 Employment security conditions and wage increases

 It is an expectation of the Chairs programs that institutions provide chairholders with all the support they need to ensure the success of their work, such as dedicated time for research (e.g., by reducing the teaching load or releasing the researcher from certain administrative duties).
 While the programs do not stipulate that a certain percentage of dedicated time be provided, many institutions ensure that chairholders are able to devote a minimum of 50 per cent of their work time to research.
-Note that the cost of a teaching replacement qualifies as an eligible expense except while the chairholder is on leave.
+Note: the cost of a teaching replacement is an eligible expense except while the chairholder is on leave.

 Canada Research Chairs in senior administrative positions